tbowmo/chrome2mqtt/README.md

 # Chrome Domoticz

-This is a small python script using pychromecast to propegate status from my chromecast into domoticz
+This is a small python script using pychromecast to propegate status from my chromecast devices into domoticz and nodered, for further processing

 It also implement a simple webservice to control the chromecast, which I have used in a companion dashboard